sourcegraph/about/handbook/product/design/index.md

 - **Backlog** - issues that need design work but don't have any development resources allocated and haven't been scheduled yet
 - **Coming soon** - no designer assigned yet, development resources have been allocated.
 Add **design deadline** to the issue, if possible
 - **Up next** - designer assigned, design work scheduled
-- In progress - ongoing design work
+- In progress - design work actively being worked on
 - QA - design work done, designer is assisting the implementation
-- Measure success - design shipped, designer is working with the bizops team to analyse the impact
+- Measure success - design shipped, designer is working with the BizOps team to analyze the impact
-- Done - success measured, all work done
+- Done - success measured, all work completed to scope

 ### GitHub design labels

-- **needs-design** - for design work requests - add to 'design priorities' project, add a deadline, if possible..
+- **`needs-design`**: design work requests.
+Add to [Design priorities project](https://github.com/orgs/sourcegraph/projects/66) and if possible add a deadline.
-- **design** - for design-oriented issues.
+- **`design`**: design-oriented issues.
 This label should be mostly used by designers
-- **design-debt** - for issues connected to the design debt.
+- **`design-debt`**: issues connected to design debt.

 ### Requesting design work

 If you need some design help:

-- add the tag **needs-design** to your GitHub issue
+- Add the **`needs-design`** tag to your GitHub issue
-- you can assign one of the designers, if you already know who will take care of the issue
+- Assign one of the designers if you know who will take care of the issue
-- add your issue to the **[design priorities project]**(https://github.com/orgs/sourcegraph/projects/66)
+- Add your issue to the [design priorities project](https://github.com/orgs/sourcegraph/projects/66)
-- assign your issues to one of the columns - (see the 'GitHub Design Priorities project' section above for details)

-Please, make it clear how urgent the issue is (adding the deadline is encouraged) and if development resources have been allocated.
-It is important to focus design team's attention on the work that can be implemented soon.
+Please clarify the urgency of the issue (adding a known deadline is encouraged) and if development resources have been allocated.
+It is important to focus the design team's attention on the work that can be implemented soon.

-Use #design Slack channel for any urgent matters or questions.
+Use the #design Slack channel for any urgent matters or questions.

 ## Lean UX design and velocity